-Immunovant’s primary product candidate, RVT-1401, is a human recombinant anti-neonatal Fc receptor (FcRn) monoclonal antibody for the treatment of IgG mediated diseases.
+Immunovant’s primary product candidate, IMVT-1401, is a human recombinant anti-neonatal Fc receptor (FcRn) monoclonal antibody for the treatment of IgG mediated diseases.
 The antibody facilitates the degradation of IgG by targeting FcRn and preventing endogenous IgG—including auto-antibodies—from binding.
 The increased catabolism curtails the harmful immune response exhibited by auto-antibodies.1

 Immunovant is currently conducting a single and multiple ascending dose Phase 1 clinical trial in healthy volunteers and is presently in Phase 2a clinical development for the treatments of both myasthenia gravis and Graves’ ophthalmopathy.
 IMVT-1401 is being developed as a subcutaneous injection, providing a convenient and minimally invasive treatment option for patients.

 Indication: Myasthenia Gravis